 3. Not too deep, nor too tight

 In a word: decency.
-If you wear a buttoned shirt, no more that 1 button should be open.
-If you have a blouse with cleavage, the blouse should not be deeper that one palm under your collar bone.
+If you wear a buttoned shirt, no more than one button should be open.
+If you have a blouse with cleavage, the blouse should not be deeper that one palm under your collarbone.
 The same goes for tightness.
 You don’t want to give a preview of your beach body.
 The skirt should not be so tight as to give you difficulty to sit down, and the blouse should be fitted but not too tight.

-A flight attendant always keeps a very neat hairstyle.
-A wanna-be flight attendant should do the exact same thing.
+A flight attendant always keeps an elegant hairstyle.
+A wanna-be flight attendant should do the same thing.